phantomics/april/README.md

 #(15 16 17)
 ```

 Both of the values assigned to `⎕` are printed in order before the expression's final result is output.
-Because `(april)` is used instead of `(april-p)`, no formatted values are printed by default; only the values assigned to `⎕` are printed.
+Because `(april)` is used instead of `(april-f)`, no formatted values are printed by default; only the values assigned to `⎕` are printed.
 Using `⎕`, it's easy to debug complex functions.

 ## APL System Variables and Functions in April